Frequently Asked Questions

 Tipping is an expected, though not compulsory, component of your tour program.
 The gesture serves as an expression of appreciation for exceptional service, and amounts given are up to your discretion.

-Tipping is one of the most direct ways that you can have a positive economic impact within the African community.
+Tipping is one of the most direct ways that you can have a positive economic impact on the African community.
 Although it may not be customary for you, it is an important source of income for those in the tourism industry.
 Giving a tip should be seen as a formal “thank you,” and the action should in no way be awkward.

 The best method of tipping someone that has served the whole group is to plan in advance, and not rush when it comes to saying goodbye.
 A suggestion would be for each group member to contribute anonymously by putting their tip into an envelope.
 This often works the best and the group should gather to present the gift to the recipient(s), offering their thanks and showing their appreciation.
 This method brings the action out into the open, allowing for friendly and appreciative interaction between the group and the recipient(s).